perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 Choice:
 ```

 Next we decompile the binary.
-Option2 2 and 5 were rather straightforward (2 outputs the playlist and 5 exits the program), but Options 1, 3, and 4 looked interesting.
+Option 2 and 5 are rather straightforward (2 outputs the playlist and 5 exits the program), but Options 1, 3, and 4 look interesting, so we'll look at the functions that get called for those options.

 #### Import Song